cf-control/cf-control/README.md

   -o=cloud.foundry.cli
   -s=development
 ```
-the defined values in the given YAML file:
+the defined values in a given YAML file could be:

 ```
 target: